-Instruction is given largely by means of actual practice in the different kinds of dairy work.
-This is supplemented by lectures, recitations, and reading assignments in dairy literature.
+Instruction is given by means of actual practice in the different kinds of dairy work, supplemented by lectures, recitations, and reading assignments in dairy literature.
 Brief written examinations, and informal discussions of topics previously assigned for study, are frequently introduced.

-The term is divided into two periods, the first occupying the six weeks preceding the Christmas recess, and the second including the time from the reopening of college after the Christmas recess until the close of the term.
-The first period is devoted to acquiring a knowledge of those subjects fundamental to a study of any dairy manufacturing process.
+The term is divided into two periods.
+The first is devoted to acquiring a knowledge of those subjects fundamental to a study of any dairy manufacturing process.
 On this foundation the student, during the latter half of the course, develops his understanding of the various factors involved in the actual making or processing of dairy products.